LORENZO DI CREDI

 Galleria degli Uffizi, Florence

 This splendid portrait - at the Uffizi since 1704 - has been much discussed, as the painter and the figure have been mysterious for a long time: it once was thought to be Martin Luther painted by Holbein, then Andrea del Verrocchio by Lorenzo di Credi, or again a portrait of unknown man.
-Lastly, the identification of the man has been possible by comparison with the Pietro Perugino's self-portrait painted in the Collegio del Cambio at Perugia; and the attribution went to his most celebrated pupil, Raphael.
-However, recently the attribution was changed to Lorenzo di Credi.
+The comparison with the Pietro Perugino's self-portrait painted in the Collegio del Cambio at Perugia led to the identification as Pietro Perugino, and the attribution went to his most celebrated pupil, Raphael.
+Recently the attribution to Lorenzo di Credi was again proposed.

-The picture retains the expressive image of a famous artist of Renaissance art.
-Particularly noticeable is the influence of North European portrait-painting, in the realistic rendering of the face, in the characterization of the man, but above all in the insertion of the figure in the narrow confines of an interior, with a small window offering the partial view of a distant landscape.
+In the painting, particularly noticeable is the influence of North European portrait-painting, in the realistic rendering of the face, in the characterization of the man, but above all in the insertion of the figure in the narrow confines of an interior, with a small window offering the partial view of a distant landscape.